morrownr/USB-WiFi/home/USB_Ports.md

 simply more stable than USB 3 and in many use cases, it is fast enough.

 - If you are using band 1 (2.4 Ghz) and you have a USB 2 port available, use it.
-USB 3 can emit signals that interfer with band 1.
+USB 3 connections and cables can emit signals that interfer with band 1.
 I have seen many users complain of poor band 1 performance when using a USB 3 capable adapter in a USB 3 port while using band 1.
 2.4 GHz performance may be better in a USB 2 port.

  - Powered USB hubs and extension cables can be problematic.
 Plug the adapter directly into a port to test if this could be a problem.